Policies and Standards

 0-520: Mass Electronic Communication Policy

-The purpose of this policy is to articulate the University of South Florida System’s (USF System) position involving the use of mass communications using e-mail (sometimes called “bulk e-mail”), SMS (Short Message Service), MMS (Multimedia Message Service), Instant Messaging, and other electronic means to distribute official messages to members of the USF System community.
+The purpose of this policy is to articulate the University of South Florida’s position involving the use of mass communications using e-mail (sometimes called “bulk e-mail”), SMS (Short Message Service), MMS (Multimedia Message Service), Instant Messaging, and other electronic means to distribute official messages to members of the University of South Florida community.

 0-507: Data Management

-Information is an integral part of the business and academic functions of USF System; consequently, data is an important institutional resource.
+Information is an integral part of the business and academic functions of University of South Florida; consequently, data is an important institutional resource.
 In order to make appropriate decisions, Institutional Data must meet basic standards.
 It also must be accurate and verifiable.
-The value of the data maintained by the USF System increases through its widespread and consistent use, and it diminishes through misuse, misinterpretation, or unnecessary restrictions on its access.
+The value of the data maintained by the University of South Florida increases through its widespread and consistent use, and it diminishes through misuse, misinterpretation, or unnecessary restrictions on its access.

 0-508: University Information Security Structure